kevhainfo/PersonalWork/README.md

 Signal Processing/Machine Learning Intern
 :
 I used satellite imagery, UAV remote sensing data, and deep learning models to predict future yield for a dozen farms across New York.
-I used PyTorch for the LSTM models and Pix4D for the drone image processing.
+I used Python for the signal processing, PyTorch for the machine learning models, and Pix4D for the drone image processing.

 <be>
 This is the poster that summarizes the work I completed during the summer.
 It shows the results, confusion matrices for the XGBoost and LSTM models, and important takeaways.
 I'm still working as a researcher for the team.